tomrobin-teschner/dotify/README.md

 There are 3 sections that can be specified in the input file, which are

 - `ignoreCompleteLineIfItContainsSubstring`: In here comes a list of all strings that should be removed from the output.
-A string will be removed from the output as long as parts of the string match one of the statesments in this list.
+A string will be removed from the output as long as parts of the string match one of the statements in this list.

-- `ignoreContentBetweenDelimiter`: This property defines delimiters which are used to surpress content between those delimiters.
+- `ignoreContentBetweenDelimiter`: This property defines delimiters which are used to suppress content between those delimiters.
 Unlike the `ignoreCompleteLineIfItContainsSubstring` property, this only acts locally on strings between the delimiter.
 Furthermore, we can provide two additional arguments `replaceContentBy` and `mustContain`, which provide fine grained control over the content between the delimiters.
-  - `replaceContentBy` defines the string which will be printed instead of the actual content between the delimtiers, if this entry is not provided, it will default to "...".
+  - `replaceContentBy` defines the string which will be printed instead of the actual content between the delimiters, if this entry is not provided, it will default to "...".
   - `mustContain` specifies a string that must be included between the delimiters if the content is to be replaced.
 This is useful if there are several delimiters of the same type but with different content between those.
 Regular expressions are currently not allowed for performance reasons.

-- `styleLineContainingKeywords` This list defines keywords and how they should be formated when printed to screen.
-In the above example the keyword is `error`, which should be printed in `red` using a `bold` formating for the text.
+- `styleLineContainingKeywords` This list defines keywords and how they should be formatted when printed to screen.
+In the above example the keyword is `error`, which should be printed in `red` using a `bold` formatting for the text.
 A complete list of allowed entries is as follows:
   - `keyword` This is the keyword to be matched.
 If the `keyword` is encountered in a string, the line will be formated according to the parameters set for this `keyword`.
   - `removeDuplicates` A boolean flag indicating if duplicate entries should be shown or removed from the output.
-This is useful for cyclig dependencies where the same message may be printed more than once.
+This is useful for cyclic dependencies where the same message may be printed more than once.
 As shown in the example above, strings that are identical will not be printed twice if this flag is set to true.
-  - `applyStyle` This entry determines how the formating should be applied to the line, specifically, it determines which portion of the string are colored and formated.
+  - `applyStyle` This entry determines how the formatting should be applied to the line, specifically, it determines which portion of the string are colored and formatted.
 The following entries are supported:
-    - `preKeyword` Everything before the `keyword` will be formated.
+    - `preKeyword` Everything before the `keyword` will be formatted.
-    - `onKeyword` Only the `keyword` will be formated.
+    - `onKeyword` Only the `keyword` will be formatted.
-    - `postKeyword` Everything after the `keyword` will be formated.
+    - `postKeyword` Everything after the `keyword` will be formatted.
-    - `everywhere` Everything will be formated, as long as the string contains the `keyword`.
+    - `everywhere` Everything will be formatted, as long as the string contains the `keyword`.
   - `color` This is the color which the text should take, the following colors are supported:
     - `neutral` (default background color)
     - `red`